googleapis/google-cloud-ruby/google-cloud-retail/README.md

-# Ruby Client for the Retail API
+# Ruby Client for the Vertex AI Search for commerce API

-API Client library for the Retail API

-Retail enables you to build an end-to-end personalized recommendation system based on state-of-the-art deep learning ML models, without a need for expertise in ML or recommendation systems.
+AI Commerce Search API is made up of Search, Browse and Recommendations.
+These discovery AI solutions help you implement personalized search, browse and recommendations, based on machine learning models, across your websites and mobile applications.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-retail-v*`.